wilddom/memrise2anki-extension/README.md

 memrise2anki-extension
 ======================

-An extension for Anki 2.1 that downloads and converts a course from Memrise into an Anki deck.
+An extension for Anki 25 which downloads and converts a course from Memrise into an Anki deck.

 How to install
 --------------